 Among our peers, we have a world-leading position in sustainability, for both carbon footprint and circularity.
 From the start of 2022, all our operations are carbon neutral.
 You can read more about our path to carbon neutrality here.

 As of January 2022, we are using carbon offsets to counterbalance the carbon emissions that arise in production.
-These are all our Scope 1 and Scope 2 emissions according to the Greenhouse Gas Protocol and ISO 14064:2018 (the corresponding level for year 2020, as verified by KPMG, was 180 254 tonne CO2e).
-Please see Auditor’s limited assurance statement 2020 and our Declaration of Carbon Neutral Production.
+These are all our Scope 1 and Scope 2 emissions according to the Greenhouse Gas Protocol and ISO 14064:2018 (the corresponding level for financial year 2022, as verified by KPMG, was 180 287 tonne CO2e).
+Please see Auditor’s limited assurance report in the Sustainability report and our Declaration of Carbon Neutral Production.

 The use of offsets will gradually decrease as we continue to invest in new technology and improve our processes.
 The purpose of the offsets is to reduce global carbon emissions, thereby contributing to the transition toward a global sustainable society.